Amanda Rice's practice focuses on appellate advocacy, critical motions, and difficult legal questions.

-Before joining Jones Day, Amanda served as a judicial clerk at all three levels of the federal judiciary, clerking first on the U.S. District Court for the District of Columbia, then on the U.S. Court of Appeals for the D.C.
-Circuit, and finally on the U.S. Supreme Court.
-She also practiced appellate litigation at a leading national law firm.
+Before joining Jones Day, Amanda served as a judicial clerk at all three levels of the federal judiciary, clerking first for Judge James E. Boasberg on the U.S. District Court for the District of Columbia, then for Judge David S. Tatel on the U.S. Court of Appeals for the D.C.
+Circuit, and finally for Justice Elena Kagan on the U.S. Supreme Court.

 - Harvard University (J.D. cum laude 2011; Harvard Law Review; Winning Team, Ames Moot Court Competition); Tulane University (B.A. magna cum laude 2007)

-- Michigan; District of Columbia; U.S. Supreme Court; U.S. Courts of Appeals for the Second, Sixth, Seventh, and Ninth Circuits; and U.S. District Court for the Eastern District of Michigan
+- Michigan; District of Columbia; U.S. Supreme Court; U.S. Courts of Appeals for the Second, Third, Fifth, Sixth, Seventh, Ninth, and Eleventh Circuits; U.S. District Courts for the Eastern and Western Districts of Michigan

 - Law Clerk to: Justice Elena Kagan, U.S. Supreme Court (October Term 2014); Judge David S. Tatel, U.S. Court of Appeals, District of Columbia Circuit (2012-2013); and Judge James E. Boasberg, U.S. District Court, District of Columbia (2011-2012)